 Social stories from Able2Learn

 Nina Jain, based in Canada, has published many social stories that support RSHP education and other topics.
-These are free to download from Able2Learn.
-The images below have links to the social stories most relevant to our RSHP curriculum, a simple process of registration allows you to download the stories for free.
+The images below have links to the social stories most relevant to our RSHP curriculum.
+Unfortunately these are no longer free to download from Able2Learn and prices are shown on the website.
+We are currently trying to source additional material that will continue to be free of charge.
 A range of other information and support materials are available from the site.
 A full list of Able2Learn stories is available at this link: https://able2learn.com/categories/health-and-physical-education.html

 This resource has been developed by Mary Fletcher Jones.
 These online resources are free for parents and educators to download and print.
 To access the social stories on the site, go to http://www.livingwellwithautism.com/how_to_use_social_stories and click on the left-hand column text that reads: How to use social stories.
 A number of categories will come up.